gehobene/ProPra/README.md

 | *Markdownlint* | Markdown linting and style checking for Visual Studio Code. |
 | *Markdown Preview Github Styling* | Changes VS Code's built-in markdown preview to match Github's style. |
 | *Meld Diff* | Use meld (or other tools like WinMerge, Beyond Compare, ...) to compare files, folders, clipboard or git changes from visual studio code directly. |

+## Usage of the program

+After successfully building and starting the program (see [Execute the JAR](#execute-the-jar)), a menu will appear in the console where you can select the search mode:

+1. **Select program mode**
+   Choose a number (1, 2, or 3) to determine how the search results are calculated:
+   - `1`: search result relevance based on pure TFIDF scores
+   - `2`: search result relevance based on cosine similarity between the query and the documents
+   - `3`: search result relevance based on using Cosine Similarity and PageRank as a combined score.

+2. **Enter Search Query**
+   Next, you will be asked to enter your search terms.
+   For example:

+   - Entering `exit` will exit the program.
+   - Otherwise, your input (for example `"flavor"`) will be processed into a search according to your earlier selection.

+3. **Display Search Results**
+   The program crawls the websites `seedUrls` and all the sites they link to recursively and generates a ranking of results based on the selected search mode.
+   The console will display the amount of search results, the found urls, their titles and short snippets out of the body of the site.

+4. **Continue Searching or Exit**
+   After the results are displayed, you will return automatically to the program mode selection menu.
+   - Now you can chose a new mode,
+   - then either type `exit` to terminate the program,
+   - Or simply input a new search phrase and the same loop begins again.

+### Usage Example

+1. Start the program.
+2. Choose mode `2` for cosine similarity based site ranking.
+3. Enter the search query `"ricotta"`.
+4. View the ranked search results.
+5. Choose mode `1` for TFIDF score based site ranking.
+6. Input a new search term (for example `"gouda"`).
+7. View the ranked search results.
+8. If you want, switch to mode `3` for cosine and pagerank based siteranking and repeat the process with a new search query.
+9. Enter `exit` to close the program.